What's a Good MCAT Score?

 About MCAT Score Ranges

 Each of the four sections of the MCAT is scored between 118 and 132, with the mean and median at 125.
-The total MCAT score range is between 472 to 528, with the mean and median at 502.
+The total MCAT score range is between 472 to 528, with the mean and median at 501.
 Why such odd numbers?
-According to the AAMC, this scale emphasizes the importance of the central portion of the score distribution, where most students score (around 125 per section, or 502 total), rather than putting an undue focus on the high end of the scale.
+According to the AAMC, this scale emphasizes the importance of the central portion of the score distribution, where most students score (around 125 per section, or 501 total), rather than putting an undue focus on the high end of the scale.

-What is the Highest Score You Can Receive on the MCAT?
+What is the highest score you can receive on the MCAT?

 The highest MCAT score you can receive is 528.
 While test designers make it difficult, it is possible to achieve a so-called “perfect score” on the MCAT.
-According to the AAMC, out of the approximately two hundred thousand students who take the exam each year, between 30 and 70 achieve the highest score of 528 on the MCAT.
+Out of the approximately two hundred thousand students who take the exam each year, it is estimated that between 30 and 70 achieve the highest score of 528 on the MCAT.
 See below for the correlation between scaled MCAT score and percentile.

 MCAT Score Ranges by Scoring Percentiles